 CE marking

-The CE marking confirms that a construction product fulfills the essential requirements of the European Construction Products Regulation (Regulation (EU) No. 305/2011).
+The CE marking confirms that a construction product meets the essential requirements of the European Construction Products Regulation (Regulation (EU) No. 305/2011).
 It is affixed to all construction products for which the manufacturer has drawn up a declaration of performance in accordance with Articles 4 and 6 of the Regulation.
-This declaration of performance is always required if a construction product is covered by a harmonized European standard (hEN) or complies with a European Technical Assessment (ETA).
+This declaration of performance is always required if a construction product is covered by a harmonised European standard (hEN) or complies with a European Technical Assessment (ETA).

 From January 8, 2026, the new Construction Products Regulation (Regulation (EU) 2024/3110) will also apply.